Greluche/LunaParkVR/README.md

 3. **Pull the String**:
    - Grab the point in the middle of the string
    - Pull back
-   - Release to shoot the ArrowS
+   - Release to shoot the Arrow

 ### Scripts/Assets :
 - **Adapted**  : BowString.cs, ForwardIndicator.cs, Shoot_arrow.cs